Renaissance & Humanism

 Florence and Rome – the cultural engines of Europe during the ‘Renaissance’ would focus on urban design which was based on the notion of mental, physical and social wellbeing.
 Public spaces were reinvented during the ‘Renaissance’ to diminish the difference between the rich and the poor.
 ‘Plazas’ were born during the same period.
 Michelangelo’s Piazza del Campidoglio, Rome was an epitome for social interaction and social harmony.

-During the 15th century,‘Bottega’ or workshop of Florence were curated workspaces where master artists would teach, nurture new artists and develop new art forms.
+During the 15th century, ‘Bottega’ or workshop of Florence had curated workspaces where master artists would teach, nurture new artists and develop new art forms.
 ‘Bottega’ was curated communities of passionate dreamers and artists who would articulate magnificent projects.
 Leonardo da Vinci, Sandro Botticelli and Domenico Ghirlandaio were all results of ‘Bottega’ communities.

 Even during the most creative period in the history of humanity- social interaction and communities were crucial in creating genius.
 The convergence of art and science gave us the ‘Vitruvian Man’ by Da Vinci.
 The idea of modern markets was conceptualised by Ferdinando Galiani, the 18th-century Neapolitan economist who said: “Markets Are Conversations”.
 He believed that a network is basically – the combined intelligence of people with different skills and abilities.